Meet The Board

-Chris grew up in rural Wisconsin on a dairy farm and was a pastor’s kid (PK) and oversaw the pastoral duties when his parents moved on from the ministry.
+Chris grew up in rural Wisconsin on a dairy farm, was a pastor’s kid (PK), and oversaw the pastoral duties when his parents moved on from the ministry for two years.
 He is a member of the Muskogee Creek Nation.
-With the background of having native blood and having an adopted sister who is of the Sioux Creek tribe, he has had a heart to minister and serve Native American children/ youth from an early age.
+With the background of having native blood and having an adopted sister who is of the Sioux Creek tribe.
+He has had a heart to minister and serve Native American children/ youth from an early age.

-Chris resides in Raytown (Kansas City), Missouri with his wife Amanda and two active teenage boys.
+Chris resides in Columbia, Tennessee, with his wife Amanda and two active teenage boys.

 Peter was born in 1963 in Southern California, and moved to Northern California in 1974.
 During his teenage years he was active in the Campus Life ministry at his high school, and accepted Christ on one of their sponsored trips when he was 15.
 He then became an active member of the Walnut Creek Presbyterian Church’s (WCPC) high school group, and served in a leadership role for 2 years.